 Research by the Commission for Financial Capability (CFFC) shows that time with family was far and away from the most important – 62 per cent of us rate this number one, with summer weather coming second at 37 per cent and time off work third at 33 per cent.

 These were followed by Christmas food, time with friends, and the Christmas spirit of love and peace.

 Only 13 per cent of people rated giving or exchanging gifts as something they looked forward to - with many people dreading shopping, commercialism and the cost of Christmas.

 Interim Retirement Commissioner Peter Cordtz says one way to counter the anxiety of spending at this time of year is to talk with your family and agree on ways to keep down Christmas costs.

-"Have a discussion about what Christmas means to you and set your expectations together, in the context of what you've got coming up in 2020 and your long term goals," says Cordtz.
+"Have a discussion about what Christmas means to you and set your expectations together, in the context of what you've got coming up and your long term goals," says Cordtz.